 - I do not bill insurance directly, but you may ask your carrier about reimbursement.

-- Reduced fees based on need are available on a limited basis.
+- Reduced fees for therapy are available on a limited basis, based on need.

 No Surprises Act Information